zig-gamedev/zig-gamedev/samples/procedural_mesh_wgpu/README.md

 This sample application shows how to efficiently draw several different meshes.
 All vertices and indices are stored in one large vertex/index buffer.
 Two bind groups are used - frame bind group and draw bind group.
+All meshes are procedurally generated.
+Simple physically-based shading is used.

 ```zig
 pass.setVertexBuffer(0, demo.vertex_buffer, 0, demo.total_num_vertices * @sizeOf(Vertex));